ibersanoMS/api-management-benchmarking-sample/docs/walk-through.md

 > **Tip:** *For an existing application, choose an API operation that represents an important use case and is frequently used by your API consumers.
 Also, make sure that the performance of the scenario is relatively deterministic— meaning that the you expect the test results to be relatively consistent across repeated runs using the same code and configuration, and isn't likely to be skewed by external or transient conditions.
 For example, if your API relies on a shared resource (like a database), make sure the external load on that resource isn't interfering with your benchmark.
 When it doubt, use multiple test runs and compare the results.*

-### 3. Define the test environment.
+### 3. Define the test environment

-The test environment includes the tool that will run the simulation ([Jmeter](https://jmeter.apache.org/), for example), along with all the resources your API requires.
+The test environment includes the tool that will run the simulation ([JMeter](https://jmeter.apache.org/), for example), along with all the resources your API requires.
 Generally speaking, you should use a dedicated environment that models your production environment as closely as possible, including compute, storage, networking, and downstream dependencies.
 If you have to use mocks for any of your dependencies, make sure that they are accurately simulating the real dependency (network latency, long running processes, data transfer, etc).

 > **Tip:** *You want your testing environment to satisfy two conditions:*
   >